 In the Board's view, paying base salaries or fees competitive in the markets in which the Company operates will be a first step to attracting and retaining talented, qualified and effective executives.
 Competitive salary information on comparable companies within the industry is compiled from a variety of sources, including surveys conducted by independent consultants and national and international publications.
-Comparable companies included but were not limited to: Xanadu Mines Limited, Marimaca Copper Corp., Titan Mining Corporation and Liberty Gold Corp.
-The Company's peer group was determined by identifying mining issuers listed on the TSX with comparable market capitalizations, as the Company plans to apply to list its Common Shares on a Canadian stock exchange in late 2021 and has initiated this process.
-This process is contingent upon confirming access to either of the Company's projects, which is predicated on community access agreements which are being pursued.
+Comparable companies included but were not limited to: Signal Gold Inc., Xanadu Mines Limited, Marimaca Copper Corp., and Liberty Gold Corp.
+The Company's peer group was determined by identifying mineral exploration issuers listed on the TSX with comparable market capitalizations (using the estimated market capitalization for Coppernico).
+The Company plans to apply to list its Common Shares on the TSX in 2022 and has initiated this process.